Dedicated Philadelphia Car Accident Lawyer

 Will you keep our communications confidential?

 Yes, I will.
-It is my solemn duty as a personal injury attorney to keep all of our conversations strictly confidential, except to the extent that you give me explicit permission to divulge information.
-This duty is enforced by the professional ethical obligations that apply to all car accident attorneys as well as state law.
+It is my solemn duty as a PA auto accident attorney to keep all of our conversations strictly confidential, except to the extent that you give me explicit permission to divulge information.
+This duty is enforced by the professional ethical obligations that apply to all PA auto accident lawyers as well as state law.

 It’s the Strength of Your Claim That Matters, Not the Size of Your Bank Account

-Many car accident victims come to me with little or no financial resources with which to pay a lawyer.
+Many car crash victims come to me with little or no financial resources with which to pay a Philadelphia accident attorney.
 That’s OK.
 Because I work in a contingency basis, ultimately it is the opposing party (typically an insurance company) who pays my legal fees, not you.
 Feel free to see me without a dollar in your wallet – I do not charge upfront fees.

 Contact a Philadelphia Car Accident Lawyer Today for a Free Case Evaluation